 Note that you do not

-need to install Gradle and should resist the urge to do so.
+need to install Gradle.
 LabKey uses the gradle wrapper to make updating version numbers easier.
 The gradle wrapper script (either gradlew or gradlew.bat) is included in the SVN sync and is already in the <LABKEY_HOME> directory.

 Create a gradle properties file to contain information about global settings for your gradle build following these steps:

-- Create a ".gradle" directory in your home directory (e.g., /Users/<you>/.gradle on OSX or C:\Users\<you>\.gradle on Windows).
+- Create a ".gradle" directory in your home directory (on OSX and Linux: /Users/<you>/.gradle.
+On Windows: C:\Users\<you>\.gradle).
 Note: the Windows file explorer may not allow you to create a folder beginning with a period.
 To solve this navigate to C:\Users\<you>\ in the command prompt and type mkdir .gradle.

-- Create a gradle.properties file in the .gradle directory:
+- Create a gradle.properties file in the .gradle directory using the following process:

-- Substitute your <CATALINA_HOME> directory (the location of your Tomcat installation), including the specific version number, for the value after systemProp.tomcat.home.
-On Windows, use forward slashes, not backslashes, for the Tomcat path.
+- In the gradle.properties file, substitute your <CATALINA_HOME> directory (the location of your Tomcat installation), including the specific version number, for the value after systemProp.tomcat.home.
+Use forward slashes, not backslashes, for the Tomcat path, even on Windows.
 For example:

 Environment Variables and System PATH

 - Create or modify the system environment variable JAVA_HOME so it points to your JDK installation location (for example, C:\java\jdk-##.#.#).
 Note: If you've already set the JAVA_HOME variable to point to your installation of the JRE, you should modify it to point to the JDK.